 GARY BAILEY

-Former Manchester United and England Goalkeeper
+Former Manchester United

 FAMILY LIFE

 Gary met his current wife Michelle Mclean (Miss Universe 1992) in 2010, married March 2013.
 Gary and Michelle moved their blended family – Lara, Jenna and Ross, and Michelle’s son, Luke to Miami Beach in December 2013.
+They now live in Fort Lauderdale and Gary has 4 stunning grand kids.

 SUPER SPORT – SOUTH AFRICA

-He followed his football career by becoming a TV presenter and host, mostly with Supersport (South Africa) for 25 years. he was also a top Speaker on the subject of “Success under Pressure” and travelled the world speaking too many of the top companies such as Microsoft, IBM, Nike, Coca Cola, AON, Mercedes Benz, SAB Miller and many many more.
-He was recognized for his speaking success by being inducted into the Speakers Hall of Fame in 2010
+Gary was a global circuit speaker on the subject of “Success under Pressure” speaking too many of the top companies such as Microsoft, IBM, Nike, Coca Cola, AON, Mercedes Benz, SAB Miller and many many more.
+He was recognized for his speaking success by being inducted into the Speakers Hall of Fame in 2010.

-KAISER CHIEFS
+KAIZER CHIEFS

 After retiring in the UK, Gary returned to South Africa, and after resting his knee, decided to return to play for glamour club Kaizer Chiefs with whom he won the league in 1989 and amassed 5 trophies in 2 years.